Leadership

 TODD NICHOLS — ARTISTIC DIRECTOR & CONDUCTOR

-Todd Nichols’ credits include work as a music educator, conductor, and performer throughout the United States.
-Dr. Nichols currently serves as Director of University Bands at Rutgers University, The State University of New Jersey.
-His duties include oversight and administration of the university band program, directing the Marching Scarlet Knights and Symphonic Winds, and teaching graduate conducting.
-As Director of the Marching Scarlet Knights, Dr. Nichols led highly acclaimed performances for the NFL’s nationally televised Monday Night Football, the 2021 Music for All Grand Nationals finals performance, and for United States President Joseph Biden.
-In 2020-2021, Dr. Nichols served as a Guest Lecturer at New York University, and he currently teaches private conducting lessons for Columbia University.
-Dr. Nichols currently serves as President of the Big Ten Band Director’s National Association.
+Dr. Todd Nichols’ credits include work as a music educator, conductor, and performer.
+Dr. Nichols currently serves as Director of University Bands and Area Head of Conducting at Rutgers University, The State University of New Jersey.
+His duties include oversight and administration of all instrumental large ensembles including two orchestras and six bands, directing the Marching Scarlet Knights and Symphonic Winds, and teaching graduate conducting.
+As Director of the Marching Scarlet Knights, Dr. Nichols led highly acclaimed performances at the 2025 London Band Week, 2023 Macy’s Thanksgiving Day Parade, 2021 Music for All Grand Nationals finals performance, 2025, 2024 and 2018 NFL Football halftime shows for the NY Jets and NY Giants, and for United States President Joseph Biden.
+Dr. Nichols served as a Guest Lecturer at New York University and Columbia University and is Past President of the Big Ten Band Director’s National Association.

 Read more ...

 Dr. Nichols annually serves as a guest conductor, clinician, adjudicator, and recording producer and is especially honored to have guest conducted the United States Army Field Band.
-In addition, Dr. Nichols currently serves as Assistant Conductor for the Garden State Symphonic Band (Local 16-248 AFM).
-As artistic director for the Eastern Wind Symphony, Dr. Nichols conducted highly acclaimed performances at Carnegie Hall and the Kennedy Center and records regularly with the ensemble, including two recent albums Resurgence and Elements.
-Under his direction, the EWS received multiple Grammy Award nominations of eligibility and has been invited to perform at major conventions including the 2021 and 2015 Midwest Band and Orchestra Clinic, 2019 ACB National Convention, 2017 NAfME All Eastern Convention, and 2017 ITG Conference.
-Dr. Nichols has commissioned thirty new works for wind band, supporting composers including Kevin Bobo, Bruce Broughton, David Gillingham, Julie Giroux, Steve Gryc, Jennifer Higdon, Allison Loggins-Hull, John Mackey, Hila Pitman, William Ryden, Joseph Spaniola, James Stephenson, Randall Standridge, Joe Turrin, Dana Wilson, Eric Whitacre, and Bruce Yurko.
+Dr. Nichols currently serves as the Music Director for the Princeton Brass Band and is the Artistic Director for the Eastern Wind Symphony, a position he has held since 2010.
+Dr. Nichols conducted highly acclaimed performances at Carnegie Hall and the Kennedy Center and records regularly with the EWS, including two recent albums Resurgence and Elements.
+Under his direction, the EWS received multiple Grammy Award nominations of eligibility and has been invited to perform at major music conventions including the 2021 and 2015 Midwest Band and Orchestra Clinic, 2019 ACB National Convention, 2017 NAfME All Eastern Convention, and 2017 ITG Conference.
+Dr. Nichols has commissioned fifty new works for wind band, supporting numerous composers.

-Dr. Nichols resides in Hillsborough, NJ with his wife, Beth, and daughters, Sarah, and Emily.
+Dr. Nichols resides in Branchburg, NJ with his wife, Beth, and daughters, Sarah, and Emily.

 ADAM WARSHAFSKY — ASSISTANT CONDUCTOR & EWS YOUTH!
 DIRECTOR